ssvedin/MemeMe1.0/README.md

 # MemeMe1.0
 Udacity Project: MemeMe 1.0

 MemeMe 1.0 is one of the Portfolio Apps for the iOS Developer Nanodegree from Udacity.
-It was created to showcase implementing an Image Picker View and sharing to other apps.
+It was created to showcase using UIKit Fundamentals, implementing an Image Picker View and sharing to other apps.

 ## The App
 MemeMe 1.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
 After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.